 This was a massive burden to the Post Office – newspapers were bulky and heavy and by the late 1830’s it was estimated that some 70% by weight of all mail was going “free”.

 For many ordinary folk (maybe illiterate), just to receive a newspaper in a familiar hand was comforting and sufficient.
 It told them that loved ones were alive and thinking of them.
 Others (those that could read), would perhaps require a bit more news and might be disposed to conceal their letter within the newsprint.
 This was generally done by “ringing the letters” in pencil or “pricking out the letters” with a pin.
 The recipient, by writing down the letters as they appeared in sequence in the newsprint, could easily decipher the message.
 To write a letter within a newspaper was an unforgivable crime subject to the most severe penalty, but did a series of pin-pricks made in a newspaper, constitute writing a letter?
-A tricky job for the legal profession.4).
-As with a newspaper, receipt of a letter was welcomed whether it could be afforded or not.
+A tricky job for the legal profession.

 Some families that were parted had simple pre-arranged codes that they would build into the address panels of their letters.
 Perhaps a “doubled-crossed” tee would mean that all the family were well; perhaps an “under-lined” word or an extra name slipped into the address would impart some meaningful piece of news to the person reading the address panel.
 Having gleaned those little scraps of news about their loved ones, the recipient would simply hand back the letter to the carrier saying “Sorry, but I can’t afford it” and the long process of another “dead-letter” would begin.
 Dead-letters were both cumbersome and expensive to the Post Office.